mDialog/smoke/README.md

 ## Getting started

-Smoke provides two ways to create a simple application

-### Using Smoke trait
+Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided in a `scala.concurrent.Future`.

 	import smoke._
 	import com.typesafe.config.ConfigFactory